Abuhamad/secureai-workshop/README.md

-Each workshop has a lab component, where participants will get hands-on experience with AI models, allowing them to apply the concepts discussed during the panel session of each workshop.This github repo will house the material an code needed to run the experiments for the SecureAI workshops.
+Each workshop has a lab component, where participants will get hands-on experience with AI models, allowing them to apply the concepts discussed during the panel session of each workshop.
+This github repo will house the material and code needed to run the experiments for the SecureAI workshops.

 To learn more about each individual workshop, please see the website: